 From the first time I ever heard it until today, “everybody does it” seems to me one of the most moronic and irrelevant–not to say almost always untrue–things anyone can say, especially if it is meant to justify some thought or action.
-So when I came across a similar section to this in one of the Pali sutras, I commented to other members of our ashram that it might be good to recite it every day to remind us that running with the herd is not an option for those seeking higher consciousness.
+Running with the herd is not an option for those seeking higher consciousness.

 Thanissaro Bhikkhu: “How very happily we live, free from hostility among those who are hostile.
 Among hostile people, free from hostility we dwell.”

 The principle set forth in this verse applies as well to the ultimate activity of hatred: war.
-Rather than engaging in futile “peace efforts” that are usually embittered and violent–not to speak of being impractical and unreasonable–we must settle our hearts in peace.
+Rather than engaging in futile peace efforts that are usually embittered and violent at heart–not to speak of being impractical and unreasonable–we must settle our hearts in peace.
 I have met many good men and women of peace who were saddened at the prevalence of war, and who strove to live lives of peace themselves.
-But I have met no “peaceniks” that were not narrow, hateful, and devoid of peace in mind and heart, and politically uninformed and bigoted.
+But I have met no peaceniks that were not narrow, hateful and devoid of peace in mind and heart, as well as politically uninformed and bigoted.
 Blaming others for war, they did not see that they were contributing to the universal vibrations of anger and spite.

 Thanissaro Bhikkhu: “How very happily we live, free from misery among those who are miserable.
 Among miserable people, free from misery we dwell.”